TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

 It can be hosted on a dedicated server or a Cloud VM, rendering and sharing charts upon requests such as a cron job or a REST API call from another program.

-Using JxBrowser to build such an application entails the following benefits:
+Using JxBrowser to build this application entails the following benefits:

 1. A fully automated chart-drawing solution, which requires neither human actions nor an open UI to draw the charts and share them via communication channels of choice.